GeniusPilot2016/NeoBleeper/README.md

 ## Features

-- ### User-friendly, familiar, more ergonomic and more natural interface NeoBleeper offers a user-friendly, familiar, ergonomic and more natural interface that compatible with high resolution displays.
+- ### User-friendly, familiar, more ergonomic and more natural interface NeoBleeper offers a user-friendly, familiar, ergonomic and more natural interface that compatible with high resolution displays and speeds up the onboarding process for former Bleeper Music Maker users.

   ![image](https://github.com/user-attachments/assets/449c447e-ac27-4693-993e-bc07ebe662d1)